Amourspirit/python_rst_scratch/docs/guide/virtual_env/linux_manual_venv.rst

 Test installed package
 ----------------------

-First we will install ooo-dev-tools_
+First we will install ooo-dev-tools_.

 .. code-block:: bash